Linear programming: Open problems and recent work

-These questions relate to the performance analysis and development of simplex-like methods.
-The immense efficiency of the simplex algorithm in practice despite its exponential-time theoretical performance hints that there may be variations of simplex that run in polynomial or even strongly polynomial time.
-It would be of great practical and theoretical significance to know whether any such variants exist, particularly as an approach to deciding if LP can be solved in strongly polynomial time.
+These questions concern the performance analysis and development of simplex-like methods.
+The practical efficiency of the simplex algorithm, despite its exponential-time theoretical performance, suggests that there may be variants of the simplex method that run in polynomial or even strongly polynomial time.
+It would be of practical and theoretical significance to determine whether such variants exist, particularly as an approach to determining whether LP can be solved in strongly polynomial time.

 The simplex algorithm and its variants fall in the family of edge-following algorithms, so named because they solve linear programming problems by moving from vertex to vertex along edges of a polytope.
 This means that their theoretical performance is limited by the maximum number of edges between any two vertices on the LP polytope.
 As a result, we are interested in knowing the maximum graph-theoretical diameter of polytopal graphs.
 It has been proved that all polytopes have subexponential diameter.
 The recent disproof of the Hirsch conjecture is the first step to prove whether any polytope has superpolynomial diameter.
 If any such polytopes exist, then no edge-following variant can run in polynomial time.
 Questions about polytope diameter are of independent mathematical interest.

 Simplex pivot methods preserve primal (or dual) feasibility.
 On the other hand, criss-cross pivot methods do not preserve (primal or dual) feasibility – they may visit primal feasible, dual feasible or primal-and-dual infeasible bases in any order.
 Pivot methods of this type have been studied since the 1970s.
 Essentially, these methods attempt to find the shortest pivot path on the arrangement polytope under the linear programming problem.
 In contrast to polytopal graphs, graphs of arrangement polytopes are known to have small diameter, allowing the possibility of strongly polynomial-time criss-cross pivot algorithm without resolving questions about the diameter of general polytopes.